smallyunet/advanced-java/README.md

 - [从单体式架构迁移到微服务架构](/docs/micro-services/migrating-from-a-monolithic-architecture-to-a-microservices-architecture.md)
 - [微服务的事件驱动数据管理](/docs/micro-services/event-driven-data-management-for-microservices.md)

+---

-### Spring Cloud 微服务架构
+### Spring Cloud Microservice architecture
-- 什么是微服务？微服务之间是如何独立通讯的？
-- Spring Cloud 和 Dubbo 有哪些区别？
+- What is a microservice?
+How do microservices communicate independently?
+- What are the differences between A and B?
-- Spring Boot 和 Spring Cloud，谈谈你对它们的理解？
+- Spring Boot and Spring Cloud，how do you understand them?
-- 什么是服务熔断？什么是服务降级？
-- 微服务的优缺点分别是什么？说一下你在项目开发中碰到的坑？
-- 你所知道的微服务技术栈都有哪些？
-- Eureka 和 Zookeeper 都可以提供服务注册与发现的功能，它们有什么区别？
+- What is service fusing?
+What is service degradation?
+- What are the advantages and disadvantages of microservices?
+What are the pitfalls you have encountered in project development?
+- What do you know about the microservice technology stack?
+- Eureka and Zookeeper can both provide service registration and discovery.
+What's the difference between them?
 - ......